Prag8855/aab/content/guides/mietkaution.md

 ## How to pay the Kaution

 Pay the *Kaution* **by [bank transfer](/glossary/SEPA-%C3%9Cberweisung)**.
 You can pay in cash, but it's not common.
-If you pay in cash, always ask for a proof of payment.
-If your landlord asks you to pay with PayPal or wire transfer, it's probably a [scam](/guides/housing-scams).
+If you pay in cash, always ask for a payment receipt.
+If your landlord for another payment method, it might be a [scam](/guides/housing-scams).

 If you don't have a bank account in the [EU](/glossary/European%20Union), use [Wise](/out/transferwise) to transfer money from another country.
 I used it many times.